cshort4403/DevCon-3/Simcade Prototype.md

 You are a pirate ship in the middle of the ocean sailing around islands and defending yourself from other ships.

 ### Objective Statement
-How to effectively use the Unity game physics to have a pirate ship float in water and have cannons rotate and fire at enemy ships.
+How to effectively use the Unity game physics to have a pirate ship float in water and have cannons rotate and fire at enemy ships at various angles.

 ### Design Rationale / Mechanics
 Your ship, a small ship in the middle of the ocean, has enemy ships surrounding it where they come in waves/rounds and attacking.
 When you beat one wave, the next wave will come in, but the attack is even harder.